Skip to main content

 Missions can define their own short-lived team of agents.
 Set volatile: true on the team definition and the agents are created when the mission starts and automatically cleaned up when it completes.
 This is useful for one-off or recurring workflows that need purpose-built agents without polluting your project’s permanent agent roster.

-Volatile agents inherit the project’s BYOK credentials and sandbox configuration.
+Volatile agents inherit the project’s LLM configuration (gateway or provider keys) and sandbox configuration.
 They do not persist memory between mission runs.

 Quality gates